Port Moody 2050: updating our Official Community Plan

 Port Moody Lifestyle - Green/art spaces, close community, small businesses

-by JF, almost 2 years ago
+by JF, over 2 years ago

 I chose to live in Port Moody for the above three reasons.
 In my view the above are key values of our community so we support a great quality of life.